 The Briar Beanie- Free Crochet Pattern

-***This pattern is available as an AD-FREE downloadable PDF in my shop.
+***This pattern is available as an AD-FREE downloadable PDF in my shop or on Etsy or Ravelry.
 The PDF includes sizes for adult, child and toddler as well as two brim styles.
 You will receive 15 pages with color photos detailing all special stitches used.
 Find it here.***

 I am so excited to share The Briar Beanie crochet pattern with you today.

 I have been really into trying new things with my crochet.
 Since learning how to do crochet cables, I've been wanting to see just how big I could make one.
 It took me a few tries to get it just right and it is surprisingly easy once you know the basics to making cables in crochet.

 This pattern can be made in three sizes adult, child or toddler.
 Today I'm going to share with you the adult sized hat.
 If you want to make the child or toddler size you can purchase an inexpensive PDF in my shop.
 I've included instructions for two styles of brim.
 A regular ribbed brim or a fold-over brim.